-German anti-aircraft installation 20 caliber Flak 38.
-Small-caliber anti-aircraft artillery of Germany in the second world war.
+German anti-aircraft gun 20 caliber flak 38.
+Small-caliber anti-aircraft artillery of Germany in the Second World War.
 At the firing position

-The Wehrmacht was well aware of the importance of effective air defense.
-By the start of the war, the German armed forces were better protected from air attacks than any of their opponents.
+The Wehrmacht perfectly understood the importance of effective air defense.
+By the start of the war, Germany's armed forces were better protected from air attacks than any of their opponents.

 Field anti-aircraft gun

-From the very beginning of the war the German anti-aircraft units Air defense (Flugzeug Abwehr Kanone - Flak - anti-aircraft guns) greatly contributed to the formation of the "Axis".
-This German abbreviated name entered the Allied dictionaries; US Air Force bomber crews called their heavy body armor “flac vests,” and in the second half of the 20th century, the word “flac” came into general use for anti-aircraft fire.
+From the very beginning of the war the Germans anti-aircraft units Air defense (Flugzeug Abwehr Kanone - Flak - anti-aircraft guns) greatly contributed to the formation of the "Axis".
+This German shortened name entered Allied dictionaries; US Air Force bomber crews called their heavy body armor "flak vests", and in the second half of the 20th century the word "flac" found general use to refer to anti-aircraft fire.

-Light guns "Flak" were installed on a variety of platforms.
-The decline in the effectiveness of the Luftwaffe meant that air defense artillery had to become more mobile.
+Light Flak guns were installed on a variety of platforms.
+The declining effectiveness of the Luftwaffe meant that air defense artillery had to become more mobile.

-In function small-caliber guns"Flak" included countering low-flying aircraft at close range.
-If a significant number of small-caliber guns were attacked by bombers or fighter-bombers, they could fire along with weapons large caliber, such as .
+In function small-caliber guns“Flac” included countering low-flying aircraft at close range.
+If a significant number of small-caliber guns were attacked by bombers or fighter-bombers, they could fire along with the weapons large caliber, such as .

 The machine gun was replaced during the war.
-It was cheaper to manufacture due to the use of stamped parts and spot welding to speed up production.
-The machine gun had the same bullet speed and firing range, but the rate of fire increased to 1550 rds / min.
+It was cheaper to produce due to the use of stamped parts and spot welding to speed up production.
+The machine gun had the same bullet speed and firing range, but the rate of fire was increased to 1550 rounds/min.

-The rate of fire is very important when shooting at air targets, but the MG-34 turned out to be more effective, installed in paired form on the Zvi-linglafet mod.
+Rate of fire is very important when shooting at air targets, but the MG-34 turned out to be more effective, installed in twin form on the Zvi-linglafet mod.
 36 (Zwillingslaffete 36).
-Installation MG Doppelwagen 36 with coaxial machine guns MG-34 on horseback or mechanical traction, adapted for service by one person, was included in the equipment german army in 1939-1940, but often installed on cars or railway cars.
+The MG Doppelwagen 36 installation with coaxial MG-34 machine guns on horseback or mechanical traction, adapted for service by one person, was included in the equipment German army in 1939-1940, but was often installed on cars or railway cars.

 The most common means of defense against low-flying enemy aircraft is machine guns.
 Machine gun general purpose The MG-34 is the standard secondary weapon on most German aircraft.